 What is the Women Inmates program about?

 CJC’s Women Inmates – Prepped for Life Program equips women inmates to navigate their path toward better life-choices and a new start.
+The majority of women who end up incarcerated did not learn God’s truths in childhood.
 We work with our students strengths and encourage them towards God’s intended path.
-The goal is to help them become healthier, happier, more productive people by dissolving self-imposed obstacles and limitations that we often place on ourselves.
+The goal is to help them become healthier, happier, more productive people by dissolving self-imposed obstacles, limitations, and destructive life-style choices.
 Often, the answer to one’s future is in their past.
 If someone is suffering from past or present hurts, our programs can help the healing process.
+This program puts them on the path to life transformation with healing hope.

 Women Inmates Register in the Kendall County Jail: